Morgan family: History

 The Morgan family came to some prominence in Wales during the 17th century.
-Born in Llandaff, Glamorgan County in 1616, Miles Morgan was the son of lawyer and politician William Morgan, who would be elected a Member of Parliament in 1628.
+Born in Llandaff, Glamorganshire in 1616, Miles Morgan was the son of William Morgan.
 At the age of 20, Miles sailed for America, along with his brothers, John and James, seeking new opportunities in the New World.
 Arriving in April 1636, he landed in the Massachusetts Bay Colony.
 Settling in Roxbury and later Springfield, Massachusetts, Miles met Prudence Gilbert, his future wife.
 Miles was a soldier during the sack of Springfield.
 He later worked on a farm and lived a comfortable life.
 He continued living in the city until the age of eighty-three.

 One of his sons, Nathaniel, continued the legacy of the Morgan name by becoming a powerful member of his small town.
 Nathaniel had many professions in his town, including Fence Viewer, hayward, field driver, constable, surveyor, and assessor.
 He married Hannah Bird on 19 January 1691, daughter of James Bird of Farmington, Connecticut.

 Nathaniel's son, Joseph Morgan, was the fifth of seven children.
 Born on 3 December 1702, Joseph began to learn to weave at a young age.
 At the age of 21, he became a soldier in the company of Captain Josiah Kellogg of Suffield.
 Upon his father's death, he inherited part of Chicopee Field.
 He married Mary Stebbins in 1735 and raised a family on a farm of two hundred acres.
 Upon his death, he gave much of his property to sons Joseph, Jr., and Titus.

 Joseph, Jr. was elected Lieutenant and later Captain of the 8th Company in the 3rd Regiment of the Hampshire County, Massachusetts militia on 26 April 1776.
 Upon his death, one of his sons, Joseph III, received 112 acres of land.